-Abstract: The Campi Flegrei area (CF) is a highly interesting place for scientific research due to a "dual" value concerning Earth and Planetary Science.
-On the one hand, from a natural hazard assessment point of view, CF is one of the most dangerous volcanoes on Earth in terms of its proximity to a densely populated urban area (the Neapolitan district is home to about three million people living between CF, Vesuvius and Ischia).
-On the other hand, from a Planetary Science point of view, the Solfatara crater high-temperature geothermal environment is comparable to terrestrial analogue of Early rocky bodies inside the Solar System; and therefore, represents a prime astrobiology target.
-Due to the scientific value this site represents, in the view of a comprehensive characterization, we show the preliminary results of the exploitation of PRISMA data for the mineralogical characterization of the acidic products of the Solfatara crater and for the fumarolic gases detection from space.
-Two datasets by PRISMA were analyzed: one before and one after the main earthquake in the last 40 years, occurred on 27th September 2023 at the Solfatara site.
-Our preliminary results show some variations in the carbon dioxide emissions from the fumarolic field.
+Abstract: The Campi Flegrei area (CF) is a highly significant site for scientific investigation due to its dual importance in both Earth and Planetary Sciences.
+On the one hand, from a natural hazard perspective, CF is considered one of the most dangerous volcanoes on Earth because of its proximity to a densely populated urban area-the Neapolitan district, which hosts approximately three million people living between CF, Vesuvius, and Ischia.
+On the other hand, from a planetary science viewpoint, the high-temperature geothermal environment of the Solfatara crater serves as a terrestrial analogue to early rocky bodies within the Solar System and thus represents a prime target for astrobiological research.
+As part of a comprehensive site characterization, we present preliminary results using PRISMA data for the mineralogical mapping of acidic surface deposits in the Solfatara crater and the remote detection of fumarolic gases.
+Two PRISMA datasets were analyzed: one acquired before and one after the most significant earthquake in the area in the past 40 years, which occurred on 27 September 2023.
+Our initial findings reveal some variations in carbon dioxide emissions from the fumarolic field.

-Keywords: Carbon dioxide; PRISMA mission; remote sensing; Campi Flegrei; natural hazard, hyperspectral analysis
+Keywords: Carbon Dioxide; PRISMA Mission; Remote Sensing; Campi Flegrei; Natural Hazard; Hyperspectral Analysis